 Part III of the series: The future of flexible manufacturing

-Good process design can maximise efficiency and minimise operational interference in multi-product and multi-phase biomanufacturing facilities.
+Good process design can maximize efficiency and minimize operational interference in multi-product and multi-phase biomanufacturing facilities.
 Learn more about process design and two specific segregation strategies that can improve your biomanufacturing.

 Process design and LOUs

-Optimised facility design starts with logical and efficient process design.
-In order to minimise operational risk associated with manufacturing multiple biological products in the same facility, you must have a well-defined process and understanding of the unit operations.
+Optimized facility design starts with logical and efficient process design.
+In order to minimize operational risk associated with manufacturing multiple biological products in the same facility, you must have a well-defined process and understanding of the unit operations.